Dept of Earth & Environmental Sciences

 - Delaney, K.B. and Evans, S.G.
 2017.
 The evolution (2010-2015) and engineering mitigation of a rockslide-dammed lake (Hunza River, Pakistan); characterisation by analytical remote sensing.
 Engineering Geology, 220, 65-75.

-- Cuervo, V., Burge, L., Beaugrand, H., Hendershot, M., & Evans, S.G. (in Press) Downstream geomorphic response of the 2014 Mount Polley Tailings Dam Failure, British Columbia.
+- Cuervo, V., Burge, L., Beaugrand, H., Hendershot, M., & Evans, S.G.
+Downstream geomorphic response of the 2014 Mount Polley Tailings Dam Failure, British Columbia.
 Proceedings, 4th World Landslide Forum, Ljubljana, Slovenia, 2017, 9 p.

 - Evans, S.G. and DeGraff, J.V.
 (Editors) 2002.
 Catastrophic landslides: effects, occurrences and mechanisms.
 Geological Society of America Reviews in Engineering Geology, v.
 15, 412 p.